 Notes

-You also use ground chicken, turkey, or beef.
+Different ground meat: You can also use ground chicken (at least 50% dark meat), turkey, or beef.
 The flavor will be slightly different but still delicious.

-If you choose Italian or graffiti, the flavor will be a bit different.
-These eggplants are less sweet and have more seeds.
-After slicing, salt them for 15 minutes to draw out the bitterness and pat them dry before cooking.
-There's no need to rinse after salting.
+Other eggplant types: If you’re using Italian or graffiti eggplants, the flavor will be a bit different.
+They’re less sweet and have more seeds.
+After slicing, salt them for 15 minutes to draw out bitterness, then pat them dry before cooking.
+There’s no need to rinse after salting.
+You might need to adjust the sauce by adding a touch more sugar.